 Other more complex factors that we didn’t discuss but can be also an important tool in reducing high blood pressure are intermittent fasting, optimising your gut flora, vitamin E and C consumption, magnesium, olive leaf extract, organic foods to reduce toxins, fiber, alcohol, smoking and heavy metal toxicity.
 We promise to delve into these further at a later date!

 As you can see, unfortunately, there’s no one magic pill that you can take to reduce high blood pressure and reduce the underlying causes of it.
 Like most chronic conditions the best way to treat them is from the ground up by addressing the lifestyle factors that contribute to high blood pressure in Singaporeans.
-It is not always easy to implement new lifestyle changes which is why a good Holistic Lifestyle Coach and Performance Coach are essential to helping support people in making these life transforming changes.
+It is not always easy to implement new lifestyle changes which is why a good Nutrition and Lifestyle Coach and Personal Trainer are essential to helping support people in making these life transforming changes.

 If you liked this article and you don’t want to miss out on any other Levitise blog posts as soon as we send them then be sure to sign up for Levitise’s weekly Executive Health Journal with just your first name and an email address.